Women's Participation in Open Source Software: A Survey of the Literature: Threats to Validity

-\textbf{Robustness of classification} We used existent classification schema from literature to explain two categories of participation: the types of contributions that women make in OSS projects (see Section~\ref{sec:rq3}) and the motivations that drive women to participate in OSS projects (see Section~\ref{sec:rq5}).
-The selection of those two initial classification schema poses a threat, since they might not be enough to explain the phenomena its tailoring not efficient.
-At the same time that we had these schemas to guide our analysis, we constantly assessed the possibility and need of extending them.
-Therefore, although we did not find any new category of motivation to extend Von Krogh et al.'s \cite{von2012carrots} framework of OSS motivations, we extended the classification used for types of contributions with new roles that arouse from the primary studies.
+\textbf{Robustness of classification.} We used existing classification schema from the literature to explain two categories of participation: the types of contributions that women make in OSS projects (see Section~\ref{sec:rq3}) and the motivations that drive women to participate in OSS projects (see Section~\ref{sec:rq5}).
+The selection of those two initial classification schema poses a threat, since they might not be enough to explain the phenomena.
+At the same time that we had these two schemas to guide our analysis, we constantly assessed the possibility and need to extend them.
+Therefore, although we did not find any new category of motivation to extend Von Krogh et al.'s \cite{von2012carrots} framework of OSS motivations, we extended the classification used for types of contributions with new roles that arose from the primary studies.